 Exfoliants are products that remove dead skin cells, to allow creams and lotions to soak into your skin and nourish it.
-They also give your skin a fresh glow and better colour.
+They also give your skin a glow and better colour.

 There is a vast range of products that you can add to your soaps to create an exfoliating effect.
 There are several factors to consider when choosing your products: